Sudippdn/Git-and-GitHub/README.md

 `git status`

 ### Clone git with github
-You can clone you github with VS Code by the  help of link address under "HTTPS" and paste it to terminal of in-build VS CODE `git clone [link address]`
+You can clone you github with VS Code by the  help of link address under "HTTPS" and paste it to terminal of in-build VS CODE <br>
+`git clone [link address]`

 ### Add file to repository